gdlc/STAT_COMP/HANDOUTS/ML_BERNOULLI.md

 The (large sample) sampling variance of the ML can be approximated using the inverse of the 2nd derivative of the negative log-likelihood (aka the Hessian) evaluated at the ML (i.e., the inverse of Fisher's Observed Information)

-The following script illustrate how to obtain the Hessian and from it the sampling variance of the ML.
+The following script illustrates how to obtain the Hessian and, from it, the sampling variance of the ML.

 ```r